email: tony@lathes.co.uk

 Precista

-Picard (Henri Picard et Frere) - probably only a dealer
+Picard (Henri Picard et Frere) - probably just a dealer

 Pultra (UK)